-Pool safety is of course very important and new pool owners will naturally have many questions initially, not least of which is whether it is safe to swim when the pool pump is running (or without).
+Pool safety is, of course, very important, and new pool owners will naturally have many questions initially, not least of which is whether it is safe to swim when the pool pump is running (or not).

-It is safe to swim while the pool pump is running and, in fact, having the filter working while swimming is actually the best option.
-If you don’t then any bugs or debris on the surface of the pool will not be removed by the skimmers and you will be swimming with them.
+It is safe to swim while the pool pump is running, and the best option is to have the filter working while swimming.
+If you don’t, any bugs or debris on the pool’s surface will not be removed by the skimmers, and you will be swimming with them.

-I will go through some of the reasons why you might want to consider running the pool pump when you swim so you can make up your own mind about what is best for your situation.
+I will discuss some of the reasons why you might want to run the pool pump when you swim so you can decide what is best for your situation.

 Floating debris

-If you do not run the pool pump while swimming, and you haven’t run pool pump for a few hours before, then the skimmers will not have been working.
+If you do not run the pool pump while swimming and have not run it for a few hours before, the skimmers will not have been working.

-Without the skimmers working floating debris will not be removed from the pool surface which means any bugs, leaves or other debris will still be floating around while you are swimming.
+Without the skimmers’ work, floating debris will not be removed from the pool surface, which means bugs, leaves, or other debris will still be floating around while you are swimming.

-For that reason alone I would suggest that you run the pool pump, ideally switching it on 10 minutes before you go in to give the skimmers a chance to work.
+For that reason alone, I suggest running the pool pump, ideally switching it on 10 minutes before you go in to give the skimmers a chance to work.

 Dust filtration

-As well as floating debris being removed by the skimmers when you run the pool pump, also when people are swimming and splashing about, any other debris on the bottom such as dust would probably be disturbed.
+The skimmers remove floating debris when you run the pool pump.
+Also, when people are swimming and splashing about, any other debris on the bottom, such as dust, would probably be disturbed.

 Swimmer’s debris

-If you do not run the pool pump so that the water filtration and circulation system is not functioning then these are likely to float on the surface and perhaps settle on other swimmers.
-When you run the pump the skimmers will probably remove much of this.
+If you do not run the pool pump, the water filtration and circulation system will not function, and contaminants will likely float on the surface and perhaps settle on other swimmers.
+When you run the pump, the skimmers will probably remove much of this.

 Water features

-Remember, if you have any features built into your pool such as waterfalls, deck jets, built-in spa or bubblers then the pump needs to be running for these to function.
+Remember, if your pool has features such as waterfalls, deck jets, a built-in spa or bubblers, the pump needs to be running for them to function.

 The same would be true if you have a resistance swimming system fitted in your pool of course.